LiskArchive/lisk-sdk/README.md

 ### Preparing Node

-1. Recreate the database in order to run the tests against a new blockchain:
+1. Recreate the database to run the tests against a new blockchain:

 ```
 dropdb lisk_dev